-Our Smoked Rack of Lamb has a Rosemary Garlic Rub that's smoked and then REVERSE SEARED to perfection.
+Our Smoked Rack of Lamb has a Garlic and Fresh Herb Chimichurri Rub that's smoked and then REVERSE SEARED to perfection on our Pit Boss Pellet Grill.

 Unlike our method for smoked lamb chops, the rack is smoked whole, with the bones frenched, and then carved after it is finished

-Because it is a smaller, more tender, and leaner cut of meat, it also usually cooks faster than a whole leg of lamb.
+Because it is a smaller, more tender, and leaner cut of meat, it also cooks much faster than a whole leg of lamb.

-Smoking a whole rack of lamb also results in a beautiful presentation and can then served however you like it, either carved into single chops or royally decadent double thick chops.
+Smoking a whole rack of lamb also results in a beautiful presentation and can then served however you like it, either carved into single chops or decadent double-thick chops.

 Here are the conditions you may find the bones in when you go to purchase.